And now you’re wondering: is there something in Kyoto that feels less like a highlight reel and more like… real life?

 What Can You Actually Find Here?

 This is not a curated craft fair.
 This is a proper, sprawling, beautiful mess of stuff — and that’s exactly the point.
+No two visits are quite the same, but here’s a taste of what to expect based on what we actually found on our last visit.

 Vintage Kimono & Textiles